Details

 From oqaluppoq, 'he speaks', with gemination of /l/ to /ll/.
 From this we also have e.g. oqallorissaasoq, 'speech therapist', with the HTR-form of V{saq}V, '

-From {atuvaq}V, i.e. atuarpoq, 'he reads'.
-The geminating consonant is here the /v/ occurring between teh /u/ and /a/, and which therefore is not written in the new orthography.
-The example is given in Schultz-Lorentzen (1958) under -vfarigpoĸ, which is listed as a separate affix.
-However, it is clearly just another instance of V{'-rik}V.
+Lexicalised, from {atuvaq}V, i.e. atuarpoq, 'he reads'.
+The geminating consonant is here the /v/ occurring between the /u/ and /a/, and which therefore is not written in the new orthography.